SchWiniX/Seminar_GLL_Parser/README.md

 ### File Testing
 For each grammer file in the folder at 'folder_path' executes the algorithm 'repetition' times on each 'inputi' in the same grammer_file denoting an execution passed if the parser returns the same value as provided next to the input.

-    gll_parser_test 'folder_path' 'repetition'
+    gll_parser_test 'folder_path' | 'grammer_file" 'repetition'
-- '`folder_path'` is a path to a folder containing files with grammer of format:
+- '`folder_path'` is a path to a folder containing files with grammer of format `'grammer_file'` can optionaly be just one specific file:

         X -> X1 | X2 | ...
         X -> Z